dgllghr/stanchion/README.md

 ### Clustered index by `SORT KEY`

 In Stanchion, the order of the records in the table (aka the clustered index) is controlled by the `SORT KEY`.
-Currently, every table in stanchion must have an explicit `SORT KEY` made up of 1 or more columns.
+Currently, every table in stanchion must have an explicit `SORT KEY` made up of 1 or more columns (currently expresions are not supported).
 It is declared when the table is created and cannot be changed.
 Unlike a `PRIMARY KEY`, it does not enforce uniqueness.

 This differs from SQLite where tables are sorted by the `ROWID` by default or by the `PRIMARY KEY` if the table is a `WITHOUT ROWID` table.